Table of Contents

 - Explore online viewing rooms

-When Art Basel Hong Kong got cancelled because of the coronavirus, the team behind this international art fair launched a new digital initiative that will allow attendees to view and purchase art collections in online viewing rooms.
-Jewelers can borrow this idea of digital development and possibly continuously adopt it to complement future retail activities.
+When Art Basel Hong Kong got canceled because of the coronavirus, the team behind this international art fair launched a new digital initiative that will allow attendees to view and purchase art collections in online viewing rooms.
+Jewelers can borrow this idea of digital development and possibly continuously adapt to it to complement future retail activities.

 Are you unsure how to showcase your new jewelry collection to your global network of patrons and buyers?